-Intimate Spaces is a retrospective body of sculptural work that manifests the divine, wounded, and everyday contradictions of a lived female experience.
+Intimate Spaces is a retrospective body of sculptural and two-dimensional work that manifests the divine, wounded, and everyday contradictions of a lived female experience.

 Look to those moments where we are vulnerable and drawn to hold space for one another.
-Intimate Spaces advocates that we make room for soft power through careful and compassionate practice.
+Intimate Spaces advocates that we make room for a careful, compassionate, and uncomfortable practice.
 It advocates for the tender ways that we express joy, anger, delight, pain, and the beauty of being viscerally, unapologetically human.

 Tyler Mackie holds a B.F.A in Studio Arts from Oregon State University (2005), and an M.F.A. in Studio Arts from Louisiana State University (2009).
 Her work explores relationships between performance, visual, and craft-based communities, with an emphasis on the female experience.
 Themes push engagement with the sensuous, dis/comfort, and moments of public versus private.
 Recent projects include Bridge for Blankets, an installation on the Broadway Bridge (2013), creative contributions are ongoing as a member of the international, collaborative collective, Expanded Draught (2009-present), and she has shown recently at Wolff Gallery, Furthermore @Bison Building, as well as with Killjoy Collective.